dirac-institute/sorcha/docs/postprocessing.rst

 How it Works
 ------------------------

-Once the ephemerides have been generated or read in from an external file, `Sorcha`` moves on to the second phase, which we call post-processing.
-For each of the input objects, ``Sorcha`` goes through the potential observations identified in the ephemeris generation step and performs a series of calculations and assessments in the post-processing stage to determine whether the objects would have been detectable as a source in the survey images and would have later been identified as a moving solar system object.
+Once the ephemerides have been generated or read in from an external file, ``Sorcha`` moves on to the second phase, which we call post-processing.
+For each of the input objects, ``Sorcha`` goes through the potential detections identified in the ephemeris generation step and performs a series of calculations and assessments in the post-processing stage to determine whether the objects would have been detectable as a source in the survey images and would have later been identified as a moving solar system object.
 All aspects of post-processing can be adjusted or turned on/off via ``Sorcha``'s :ref:`configs`.